leo-cf-tian/image-2-latex/readme.md

 ### Pretraining Custom Decoder

-For the decoder, we train a custom [[RoBERTa]] model with [[Masked Language Modelling]], using the training data formulas as the corpus.
+For the decoder, we train a custom RoBERTa model with Masked Language Modelling, using the training data formulas as the corpus.

-The data was reorganized after MLM training, further investigation will be needed to determine whether this caused [[Data Leakage]].
+The data was reorganized after MLM training, further investigation will be needed to determine whether this caused Data Leakage.

 ### Vision Encoder-Decoder Model